Regular black holes with gravitational self-energy as dark matter: Introduction

 Despite the remarkable success of general relativity in matching predictions with observations, it still faces a major limitation at small-distance or large-energy scales.
 Specifically, various black hole and cosmological solutions of general relativity have singularities in their space-time metric.
 The theory breaks down at these singularities \cite{Penrose:1964wq,Hawking:1970zqf}.
 To address the problematic short-distance behavior of black hole space-times, some theories propose limiting space-time curvature as one approaches the Planck scale.
 One of the first models in this direction is the Bardeen black hole \cite{bardeen1968}, which was obtained by introducing nonlinear electrodynamics and magnetic charge to regularize the singularity \cite{Ayon-Beato:2000mjt}.
 There are other models that avoid the singularity via electric charge \cite{Ayon-Beato:1998hmi}.
 These models rely either on undetected magnetic monopoles or electric charge, which tends to vanish rapidly due to Hawking radiation and Schwinger instability pair production \cite{Gibbons:1975kk}.

 Meanwhile, several alternative models for non-singular neutral black holes have been developed~\cite{Dymnikova:1992ux,Hayward:2005gi}.
 A significant advance came from a class of regular black holes inspired by string theory, where noncommutative geometry is used to smooth out spacetime at small scales \cite{Nicolini:2005vd}.
 These models not only avoid singularities but also predict an end to black hole evaporation where one ends up with a zero temperature remnant with charge or spin.

+T-duality plays a central role in motivating the emergence of a minimal length scale in quantum gravity.
+At its core, T-duality is a symmetry of string theory that relates compactifications on circles of radius $R$ and $R^\star = \alpha'/R$, effectively exchanging large and small distance scales.
+This duality implies that physics at distances smaller than the self-dual scale $R^\star$ is equivalent to physics at larger scales, thereby introducing a natural ultraviolet cutoff.

-On the other hand, ideas based on string T-duality were used to construct regular black holes.
-Note that T-duality connects string theories in higher-dimensional spacetimes with inverse compactification radii $R$, transforming quantum numbers accordingly.
-For a single compact dimension, the transformation rules are $R \rightarrow {R^\star}^2/R$ and $n \leftrightarrow w$, where $R^\star = \sqrt{\alpha'}$ is the self-dual radius, $\alpha'$ the Regge slope, $n$ the Kaluza-Klein excitation, and $w$ the winding number of the closed string mode.
-In the Schwinger representation of a field propagator, this duality implies invariance in the path integral, assigning the weight $\exp\left(-m(s +L^2/s)\right)$, which ensures equal treatment of paths with proper time $s$ and $L^2/s$ \cite{Nicolini:2022rlz,Nicolini:2023hub}, where $L$ is a minimal length.
+In the path-integral formulation, this T-duality manifests as an invariance under the transformation of the proper time parameter $s \rightarrow L^2/s$, leading to a modified propagator with an effective zero-point length.
+As a consequence, short-distance divergences are regulated, and spacetime acquires a non-local structure.
+This provides the theoretical basis for incorporating smeared sources and non-local gravitational effects in the present work.
+In more detail, in the Schwinger representation of a field propagator, this T-duality implies invariance in the path integral of a particle of mass $m$, assigning the weight $\exp\left(-m(s +L^2/s)\right)$, which ensures equal treatment of paths with proper time $s$ and $L^2/s$ \cite{Nicolini:2022rlz,Nicolini:2023hub}, where $L$ is a minimal length.
 The resulting quantum-corrected propagator remains regular, incorporating an ultraviolet cut-off dictated by the zero-point length $l_0$ which is assumed to equal $2 L$ \cite{Padmanabhan:1996ap,Smailagic:2003hm,Fontanini:2005ik}.
-This approach has been successfully applied to black hole physics, with exact solutions reported for both neutral and charged black holes \cite{Nicolini:2019irw, Gaete:2022ukm}.
+Further, the duality principle of the zero-point length of spacetime is related to the generalized uncertainty principle \cite{Jusufi:2023tdn} \cite{Mondal:2020zet} as well as the dimensional reduction of spacetime with zero-point length \cite{Mondal:2021izm}.